 We are inspired every day by the beautiful discoveries you share with us.
 To honor the vibrancy and value that each of you brings to Trover, we created the $500 Trover Travel Scholarship.
 Each month, we award it to one traveler who has particularly inspired us with their photos and stories.

-This month, we’re thrilled to award the Trover Travel Scholarship to A World of Backpacking!
+This month, we’re thrilled to award the Trover Travel Scholarship to A World to Explore!

-Meet Tine, the passionate traveler behind A World of Backpacking!
+Meet Tine, the passionate traveler behind A World to Explore!
 This Danish biologist and travel blogger is the founder of the Danish Travel Bloggers network and recently defended her master’s thesis in Animal Physiology.
 Congratulations, Tine!

 Tine started her first solo backpacking trip seven years ago.
 Traveling for both studies abroad and her own adventures, Tine has racked up visits to more than 35 countries on 6 continents.
 She loves to get into nature, trek, see wildlife, and camp, adding “I appreciate a hot shower when I get home, as well.”
 We love the colorful captures and off-the-beaten-path travel tips that A World of Backpacking contributes to the Trover community.
 We asked her to share a few notes about her travels and favorite discoveries she’s shared on Trover.
 Take it away, Tine. . .